pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ## 2. Install the Pixie CLI

-1. Set the cloud address with an environment variable:
+1. Set the cloud address with an environment variable.
+If you configured a custom domain name, use that as the variable's value:

 ```bash
 export PL_CLOUD_ADDR=dev.withpixie.dev